 We were then treated to a beautiful picnic lunch.
-I enjoyed a grilled veggie and goat cheese sandwich, farro salad, cucumber feta salad and for dessert, macaroons and peach and almond cobbler in a mason jar.
+I enjoyed a grilled veggie and goat cheese sandwich, farro salad, cucumber feta salad, and for dessert, macaroons and peach and almond cobbler in a mason jar.

 From there, it was time to say goodbye to all my new and old friends!
 Since I had a late flight that night, I hung out at the hotel with McKenzie and we caught up on work in our makeshift office, the courtyard of our hotel.
 Not too shabby!
 After she left, I enjoyed a solo meat at the hotel restaurant on their wisteria covered patio.
 I started to play on my phone, but then I realized I had the perfect excuse to truly eat mindfully.
 So, I put the phone away and fully immersed myself in the meal and my beautiful surroundings.

-Balsamic Roasted Peach, Fig & Almond Salad with Bacon and Blue Cheese Recipe
+Balsamic Roasted Peach and Fig Salad with Bacon and Blue Cheese Recipe

 1/2 cup balsamic

-- 1 tablespoon honey
+1 tablespoon honey

-- 2 slices bacon
+2 slices bacon

-- 5 ounces spring greens
+5 ounces spring greens

 2 ounces blue cheese, crumbled

-- 1/3 cup almonds, chopped and toasted
+1/3 cup almonds, chopped and toasted

-- 2 tablespoons extra virgin olive oil
+2 tablespoons extra virgin olive oil

-- 1 1/2 tablespoons grainy mustard
+1 1/2 tablespoons grainy mustard

-- 2 tablespoons apple cider vinegar
+2 tablespoons apple cider vinegar

 Cut each peach in half around the pit then pull apart from the pit.
-Cut each half in half.
-Place peach quarters on a baking dish.
+Cut each peach half in half to quarter.
+Place peach quarters in a baking dish.
 Mix balsamic vinegar with honey and drizzle over the peaches.
 Season with salt and pepper.
 Place in the oven and roast 30 minutes until caramelized and tender.